Full Face vs Modular Helmet: Which is Better?

 Looking for more gear recommendations?

-Browse All GuidesTwo helmet styles dominate the market.
-Full-face offers maximum protection in a fixed position.
+Browse All GuidesPicking between a full-face and a modular is one of the most satisfying gear decisions you get to make, because both styles are genuinely good and the right one transforms how every ride feels.
+Full-face gives maximum protection in a fixed position.
 Modular (flip-up) adds the convenience of lifting the chin bar.
 Which should you buy?

-Full-Face Helmets: A single shell with fixed chin bar provides the lightest weight and simplest construction.
+Full-Face Helmets: A single shell with fixed chin bar gives the lightest weight and simplest construction.
 Nothing moves, nothing breaks, nothing wears out mechanically.

 SHARP testing consistently rates full-face helmets higher than modulars.
 Simpler construction means fewer compromise points.
 The chin bar is integral to the shell, not attached by hinges.